-(b) All Centres must notify Cambridge of the name and qualifications of their chosen examiner using Form NOE (External).
+All Centres must notify Cambridge of the name and qualifications of their chosen examiner using Form NOE (External).
 Form NOE may be downloaded from www.cie.org.uk/samples.
-One form is required for each examiner.
-Forms must reach the Cambridge Languages Group by 1 October for the November examination.
+One form is required for each examiner/language.
+Forms must reach the Cambridge Languages Group at least four weeks before the start of the Speaking Test period.
 They should not be sent with the materials for moderation.
-Care must be taken to complete the Additional Centre details for each nominated examiner, and Cambridge should be notified of any subsequent changes to this information as soon as possible.
+Care must be to complete the Additional Centre details for each nominated examiner, and Cambridge should be notified any subsequent changes to this information as soon as possible.